 On behalf of Americans for Financial Reform, we are writing to express our opposition to H.R.
 992, the "Swaps Regulatory Improvement Act".
 It is important to be clear about exactly what this bill would do: it would change the law to permit public support of swaps dealing activities at some of the largest banks on Wall Street.
 At a time when there is bipartisan agreement that subsidies to too-big-to-fail banks must end, this legislation moves in exactly the wrong direction.
-If the experience of the financial crisis was not enough, the recent derivatives losses at JP Morgan's London affiliate should remind us again that a taxpayer backstop to derivatives speculation at giant financial institutions is a bad idea.
+If the experience of the financial crisis was not enough, the recent derivatives losses at JP Morgan's London branch should remind us again that a deposit insurance backstop to derivatives speculation at giant financial institutions is a bad idea.
 That is what H.R.
 992 would permit and that is why it must be rejected.

-If H.R.
-992 passes, it would almost completely eliminate Section 716 of the Dodd-Frank Act.
+HR 992 would weaken the 'swaps push out' provision (Section 716) of the Dodd-Frank Act to the point where it would be completely ineffective.
 Section 716 bans taxpayer bailouts of a broad range of derivatives dealing activities.
-Section 716 does not in any way limit the swaps activities which banks or other financial institutions may engage in.
+Note that the Dodd-Frank Act does not in any way limit the swaps activities which banks or other financial institutions may engage in.
 It simply prohibits public support for such activities.
-The practical effect of this prohibition is to force banks to conduct large-scale derivatives dealing activities in a separate subsidiary which is backed by adequate private investment capital, and which is not eligible for government insurance or guarantees.
-Section 716 was a direct response to the events of the financial crisis, during which taxpayers were forced to bail out the full range of bank derivatives dealing, despite the fact that these activities were not part of the core business of banking.
+The practical effect of this prohibition is to force banks to conduct large-scale derivatives dealing activities in a separate subsidiary which is backed by adequate private investment capital, and which is not eligible for Federal deposit insurance or liquidity support.
 If it goes into effect Section 716 will be a limitation on the 'heads I win, tails you lose' culture of Wall Street - the ability of the biggest Wall Street banks to benefit from the upside of derivatives risks while pushing losses on to the public.